ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     $researchFilter = "(MemberOfGroup -eq $researchGroup)"
     ```

-3. Define an Information Barriers policy that allows the Products group to communicate with only the Research group in Microsoft Teams, as follows:
+3. Define an Information Barriers policy that allows the Products group to communicate with only the Research group in Microsoft Teams.
+Do this by running the following PowerShell cmdlet in the Office 365 Security & Compliance Center:

     ```
     New-InformationBarrierPolicy -Name "ProductsResearchIBPolicy" -AssigneeFilterName "Products" -AssigneeFilter $productsFilter -CommunicationAllowedFilterName "Research" -CommunicationAllowedFilter $researchFilter
     ```

-4. Start the policy application by running the **Start-InformationBarrierPoliciesApplication**  cmdlet.
+4. Start the policy application by running the **Start-InformationBarrierPoliciesApplication**  cmdlet in the Office 365 Security & Compliance Center:

     ```
     Start-InformationBarrierPoliciesApplication -ProductsResearchIBPolicy
     ```

-5. Validate the policy application by running the **Get-InformationBarrierPoliciesApplicationStatus** cmdlet.
+5. Validate the policy application by running the **Get-InformationBarrierPoliciesApplicationStatus** cmdlet in the Office 365 Security & Compliance Center:

     ```
     Get-InformationBarrierPoliciesApplicationStatus -ProductsResearchIBPolicy
     ```

 6. After you have defined your Information Barriers policy, **wait at least 24 hours for the policy to work its way through your data center and services**.
-Then, validate the Information Barriers status for a specific user by running the **Get-InformationBarrierRecipientStatus** cmdlet.
+Then, validate the Information Barriers status for a specific user by running the **Get-InformationBarrierRecipientStatus** cmdlet in the Office 365 Security & Compliance Center:

     ```
     Get-InformationBarrierRecipientStatus [-Identity] <RecipientIdParameter> [<CommonParameters>]